szczepaf/Blossom-Algorithm/README.txt

 7th choice is my own generator of random graphs.
 Unfortunately, there is a bug which I cannot solve in one of the cases of lifting the path and therefore sometimes the computation spirals into infinity.

+If you want to overwrite for your custom input, the graphs are encoded like so:
+[number of nodes]\n<edge1>\n<edge2>

+where edge is encoded like so: <node from, node to>
+Node indices are 0-based.
+An example of a grap is this:
+3
+<0,1>
+<1,2>

+If there are any issues, contact me at szczepanik@centrum.cz.